 The Heart of Things

-The Heart of Things, a weekly online Zoom class for practicing prayer in times of pandemic, will meet on Tuesdays at 10:00 AM beginning June 2.
+The Heart of Things, a weekly online Zoom class for practicing prayer in times of pandemic, meets on Tuesdays at 10:00 AM.
 These pandemic days of heightened anxiety and confusion-even anger and fear-call for a more intentional practice of our faith.
 How can we think theologically and respond prayerfully to the pressures we face as a spiritual community-even as the global community?
 How can we lean in, as it were, to the heart of the matter, to the core of things, so we can truly experience that “peace that passes all understanding?”

 Centering Prayer is a contemplative method of prayer that facilitates opening the mind and heart to God.
 It includes a time of silent prayer followed by reflection and sharing.
 Our Centering Prayer group is sharing time together on Zoom on Mondays at 5:00 PM!
 All are welcome.
 The link is located in the ON THE CALENDAR section of the email newsletter.

-With many of us still “sheltering in” we will continue Zoom Yoga on Mondays throughout the summer!
-Classes are scheduled at the usual time: chair yoga at 2:45 and flow yoga at 3:45 PM.
+With many of us still “sheltering in” we will continue Zoom Yoga throughout the summer!
+Monday classes are scheduled at the usual time: chair yoga at 2:45 and flow yoga at 3:45 PM.
+A new Thursday class meets from 11:00 AM – 12:00 PM.
 Please join the zoom meeting just prior to your class and mute your feed during class so all can hear the instructor.
-Link to yoga can be found in the the ON THE CALENDAR section of the email newsletter.
+Links to yoga can be found in the the ON THE CALENDAR section of the email newsletter.
 New participants welcome and no experience is necessary.

 Links to Additional Resources